-Net Sales 80.97%
+Net Sales 87.89%

-Equity in Net Earnings of an Associate 16.94%
+Equity in Net Earnings of an Associate 6.85%

-Rental Income 0.74%
+Rental Income 1.68%

-Financial Income 0.02%
+Financial Income 0.95%

-Others 1.31%
+Others 2.63%

 100.00%

 The Company has five categories for products and services.
-The first category covers real estate activities, sale of palm olein, palm stearin, refined bleached deodorized oil, palm acid oil, palm fatty acid distillate, kernels, and crude palm oil processed from the mill plant of ABERDI, and water services.
-The revenue from this category accounts for about 80.97% of the total income.
-The second category covers equity in net earnings of an associate.
-The third category covers rental income from investment property.
-The fourth category includes interest income for saving accounts and in-house financed lot sales.
+The first category covers real estate activities, sale of agricultural products like palm olein, palm stearin, refined bleached deodorized oil, palm acid oil, palm fatty acid distillate, kernels, and crude palm oil processed from the mill plant of ABERDI, and water services.
+The revenue from this category accounts for about 87.89% of the total income.
+The second category covers equity in net earnings of associates.
+The third category includes interest income for saving accounts and inhouse financed lot sales.
+The fourth category covers rental income from investment property.
 The fifth category is an income derived from water tapping fees, transfer fees and other water charges, service fees, penalties on late payments and income from forfeited deposits and dividend income.